 In the state of Arizona, all children aged 6 to 16 years must attend school.
 If you’re a resident of Arizona and you decide to homeschool your children then the first step would be to file a notarized affidavit of intent to homeschool.
 The affidavit should be submitted within 30-days of homeschooling.

 The affidavit must contain certain information such as the name, date of birth, proof of birth and the current address of the child.
-It should also contain the name, telephone number and the address of the legal guardian.
+It should also contain the name, telephone number, and address of the legal guardian.
 However, you don’t have to submit these documents every year.
 Submitting all the documents at the beginning of homeschooling will suffice for the entire length of homeschooling.

 Even though the legal law of Arizona doesn’t have any specific rule but it’s always better to formally withdraw the studentship if they were admitted in a school prior to homeschooling.
 One of the best parts of homeschooling in Arizona is that the homeschooled children will have the opportunity to enroll in community college as early as age twelve

-Arizona is quite flexible when it comes about homeschooling.
+Arizona is quite flexible when it comes to homeschooling.
 You don’t need to submit any record of the homeschooling experience or curriculum.
 However, keeping a homeschool portfolio will help the children for their further education so it’s always better to keep a record to be on the safe side.

 Homeschooling Laws, regulations and Requirements in Arkansas